-TOSC2, Timer Oscillator pin 2: When the AS0 bit in ASSR is set (one) to enable asynchronous clocking of Timer/Counter0, pin PG3 is disconnected from the port, and becomes the inverting output of the Oscillator amplifier.
-In this mode, a Crystal Oscillator is connected to this pin, and the pin can not be used as an I/O pin.
+TOSC2, Timer Oscillator pin 2: When the AS0 bit in ASSR is set (one) to enable asynchronous clocking of Timer/Counter0, pin PG3 is disconnected from the port, and becomes the input of the inverting Oscillator amplifier.
+In this mode, a crystal Oscillator is connected to this pin, and the pin cannot be used as an I/O pin.

-• ALE - Port G, Bit 2
+ALE - Port G, Bit 2